 Travel costs are allowed to meet requirements for train-the-trainer persons who will provide the community or junior college with a resource to train a business or industry with a capability not currently available in the district.
 Training shall be obtained at the closest location to the industry.
 The career center director must include the justification for the travel in the project application which will include all proposed training for the business or industry for the state fiscal year in which the train-the-trainer training is to be accomplished.
 The travel costs for Train the Trainer training will normally be included in the travel section of the application.
-In-state travel will be reimbursed for mileage at the state rate per mile or an airline ticket, whichever is less.
+In-state travel will be reimbursed for mileage at the current college rate but never to exceed the state rate.
+Out-of-state travel will be reimbursed for mileage at the state rate per mile or an airline ticket, whichever is less.